Buckwheat vs Wheat - Health impact and Nutrition Comparison

 Wheat contains a little more protein when compared to buckwheat.
 Both of the foods contain some levels of all essential amino acids.

-Buckwheat is higher in fats, even though these foods are not particularly rich in fats.
+Buckwheat is higher in fats, even though these foods are not particularly rich in them.
 Buckwheat and wheat contain almost three times more monounsaturated and polyunsaturated fatty acids than saturated fatty acids.

 These grains are absent in cholesterol.

-Most of the grains are high in carbs and buckwheat and wheat are no exceptions from that.
+Most grains are high in carbs, and buckwheat and wheat are no exceptions.

-The amount of dietary fiber per 100g serving of buckwheat and buckwheat flour is 10g, which covers 40% of the daily need.
+The amount of dietary fiber per 100g serving of buckwheat and buckwheat flour is 10g, covering 40% of the daily need.

-More than 70% of carbs found in spelt wheat and khorasan are starch.
+More than 70% of carbs found in spelt and Kamut wheat are starch.

-Buckwheat and wheat are good sources for vitamin B complex.
+Buckwheat and wheat are good sources for B complex vitamins.

 These foods contain nearly the same amount of vitamin B3 and are absent in fat-soluble vitamins A and D and vitamin B12.